-Standard I: Speech and language therapy should be offered to people experiencing communication problems and should include strategies to improve speech and communication, such as attention to effort therapies (NICE: R1.7.8)
+Standard J: Speech and language therapy should be offered to people experiencing communication problems and should include strategies to improve speech and communication, such as attention to effort therapies.
+(NICE NG71 1.7.8)

-Standard J: Offer speech and language therapy for people with Parkinson's disease who are experiencing problems with swallowing or saliva.
-This should include: strategies to improve the safety and efficiency of swallowing to minimise the risk of aspiration, such as expiratory muscle strength training (EMST) (NICE R1.7.8)
+Standard K: Offer speech and language therapy for people with Parkinson's disease who are experiencing problems with swallowing or saliva.
+This should include: strategies to improve the safety and efficiency of swallowing to minimise the risk of aspiration, such as expiratory muscle strength training (EMST).
+(NICE NG71 1.7.8)

-Standard K: Speech and language therapists should report back to the referrer at the conclusion of an intervention period.
-Reports should detail intervention, duration, frequency, effects and expected prognosis (Dutch Guidelines: R2b)
+Standard L: Speech and language therapists should report back to the referrer at the conclusion of an intervention period.
+Reports should detail intervention, duration, frequency, effects and expected prognosis.
+(Dutch Guidelines: 2b)

-4.1 Communication - which Pitch (range) Tick all that apply 4.1 Communication - which Pitch (range) rick all triat apply of the following Prosody Improvement of vocal loudness interventions were offered?
-Strategies to optimise intelligibility Word finding/language change Patient education/advice Managing patient participation Managing patient impact Managing generalisation outside clinic Carer education/advice Managing career impact Other Not applicable - seen for swallowing/drooling only 4.2 Swallow - which of the following interventions were offered: Strategies for safer swallowing Fluid and diet modification Positioning Feeding advice for carers Environmental/external cueing Expiratory Muscle Strength Training Information on risks and warning signs Other (please describe) Not applicable - seen for communication/drooling only Tick all that apply 4.3 Drooling - which of the following interventions were offered: Strategies to manage saliva Swallow reminder tools Referral on for botulinum toxin/medical management Other (please describe) Not applicable - seen for communication/swallowing only Tick all that apply
+4.1 Communication - which • Pitch (range) Tick all that apply of the following • Prosody interventions were • Improvement of vocal loudness offered? • Strategies to optimise intelligibility • Word finding/language change

+Patient education/advice Managing patient participation Managing patient impact Managing generalisation outside clinic Carer education/advice Managing career impact Other Not applicable - seen for swallowing/drooling only 4.2 Swallow - which of the following interventions were offered: Compensatory strategies for safer swallowing (eg clearing swallows, postural moves) Fluid and diet modification Positioning Feeding advice for anyone involved in supporting eating and drinking Environmental/external advice Expiratory Muscle Strength Training Information on risks and warning signs Cough skill training Swallow re-training eg CTAR, Shaker, VAST, NMES Not applicable - seen for communication/drooling only Tick all that apply 4.3 Drooling - which of the following interventions were offered: Strategies to manage saliva Swallow reminder tools Referral on for botulinum toxin, new medical management or adjustment of current medical management Other (please describe) Not applicable - seen for communication/swallowing only Tick all that apply